I-Al-Istannen/MiniNBT/README.md

 *Custom tags are never set and therefore impossible.*

+### NBT parser
+This allows you to parse a String to a NBTTagCompound.
+It uses the `MojangsonParser` internally, but you will need to use the `NbtParser` class.

 ## Usage
 Quite easy.
 I have _nearly_ exactly recreated the original NBT classes, so you can use it in the same way you would use the original.